spike0en/awesome-android-root/README.md

 </div>

 ### 🚀 Your Support Enables Us To:
-- ✅ Keep this list updated with the latest apps & modules
+- ✅ Keep this list updated with the latest apps and modules
-- ✅ Maintain comprehensive documentation & guides
+- ✅ Maintain comprehensive documentation and guides
-- ✅ Improve project infrastructure & development tools
+- ✅ Improve project infrastructure and development tools
 - ✅ Grow the open-source Android rooting community

 ## 🏆 Hall of Fame